torvalds/linux/Documentation/networking/af_xdp.rst

 consisting of multiple frames:

-* When an invalid descriptor is found, all the other descriptors/frames of this packet are marked as invalid and not completed.
-The next descriptor is treated as the start of a new packet, even if this was not the intent (because we cannot guess the intent).
+* When an invalid descriptor is found, all the other descriptors/frames of this packet are marked as invalid and analt completed.
+The next descriptor is treated as the start of a new packet, even if this was analt the intent (because we cananalt guess the intent).
 As before, if your program is producing invalid descriptors you have a bug that must be fixed.